sandeepsingh2406/Code-Search-Engine/README.md

 1. Clone the repo and import the project into IntelliJ using SBT.

 2. Both classes can be run individually, OhlohDownlStrMultiActor.scala and SearchEngine.scala, as they are independent.
-Right click on OhlohDownlStrMultiActor.scala and Run -> **StreamDownlESProject** - this is the pre-processing of index on the elastic search engine deployed on google cloud.
-Noew SearchEngine.scala -> Right click and run **SearchEngine** to run the code search engine and then use the search engine url in your browser.
+Right click on OhlohDownlStrMultiActor.scala and Run -> **StreamDownlESProject** - this is the pre-processing step where we download the projects and create indexes on the elastic search engine deployed on google cloud.
+Now run SearchEngine.scala -> Right click and run **SearchEngine** to run the code search engine locally and then use the search engine url in your browser (http://localhost:8080/).

 **Note:** While running the scala programs for the first time, IntelliJ might show the error, "Module not defined".
 You can go to Run->Edit Configurations->Use classpath of module and specify the module there.
 And then rerun the program.